Typical A-level offer

 - Our department is ranked in the top 40 in the world for academic reputation.
 (QS, 2017).

-- Taught in the world’s first department of international politics, founded in 1919 after the end of World War I to help the world understand the world.
+- You will be part of the world’s first department of international politics, founded in 1919 after the end of World War I to help the world understand the world.

-- Taught by lecturers who are enthusiastic, committed in providing you with an outstanding and dynamic learning environment.
+- You will be guided and mentored by lecturers who are enthusiastic, committed in providing you with an outstanding and dynamic learning environment.

-- Participate in our renowned ‘Crisis Games’; a three day role playing exercise in political, economic and diplomatic manoeuvre, developing negotiation and communication, critical thinking, team work, and problem-solving skills.
+- All students will have the opportunity to participate in our renowned ‘Crisis Games’; a three day role playing exercise in political, economic and diplomatic manoeuvre, developing negotiation and communication, critical thinking, team work, and problem-solving skills.

 Lecturers in the Department of International Politics are all research active and qualified to PhD level, and most also have a PGCHE.